Wintersteiger

-Wintersteiger AG is an Austrian company based in Ried im Innkreis.
+Wintersteiger Holdig AG is an Austrian company based in Ried im Innkreis.
 The company is active in the development, production and distribution of machinery and equipment for seed cultivation, ski service, wood and metal industries.

 History

 In 1953, Fritz Walter and Johann Wintersteiger founded the Walter & Wintersteiger locksmith's shop in the old smithy in Obernberg am Inn, Austria.
 The first products were a seed drill and a laboratory thresher for a seed breeding company.
 In 1958, the business was relocated to Ried, Austria, where the group's headquarters are still located today.

 Product expansion 1960s

 In the 1960s, Wintersteiger introduced the first serial-produced plot harvesters.
-Further, Wintersteiger began producing ski production machines and ski service machines, including a stone grinding machine for Fischer - the microplan grinder.
+Further, Wintersteiger began producing ski production machines and ski service machines, including a stone grinding machine for Fischer – the microplan grinder.

 Reorientation 1970s

 In the 1970s, Wintersteiger developed a frame saw for ski production and other grinding machines for base service.
 At the same time Wintersteiger shifted its focus from ski production machines to ski service machines.
 In 1976, the company building was extended for the first time.